Yankees' Fowler to leave hospital day after knee surgery - News 12 Now

 “All the excitement of your son being called up and then the disappointment that they’re obviously going through, but they’re there for him, which I think is really important.
 He’ll get through this.”

+White Sox manager Rick Renteria said there’s nothing particularly unusual or dangerous about that area of the ballpark.
+Renteria said Chicago players and coaches were hoping Fowler would slow down or slide as he chased the ball “with tremendous vigor.”

+“We feel bad for him, we sincerely do,” he said.
+“It could have been a combination of the velocity at which he was carrying himself to reach that ball and the unfamiliarity of the surroundings.”

-Fowler’s season-ending injury came before he could take his first major league at-bat, which was to take place to start the second inning.
+Fowler’s season-ending injury came before he could take his first major league plate appearance, which was to take place to start the second inning.
 The injury is expected to require about six months of rehabilitation.

 A day after it happened, Girardi was asked if he could believe what happened.